 If you've been getting Social Security disability benefits for 24 months (or, if you are over 65) you may be eligible for Medicare, which is an entirely federal program.
 Part A (which is free-of-charge for most people) pays hospitals for treating you.
 Part B pays doctors to see you.
 Part B currently costs $115.40 a month for most people (more for those with high incomes).
 More information is available online at: www.medicare.gov.

 If you are a veteran of active duty in the U.S. Armed Services, you may be eligible for health care from the VA.
 Full information is available at: www.va.gov.

 All of the pharmaceutical companies that manufacture HIV medications have "patient assistance programs" that provide free or low-cost drugs to people who could not otherwise afford to pay for them.
 Each program has specific criteria about who is eligible and what kind of help they will receive.
 Details differ greatly between programs.
-A list of phone numbers for the most commonly-prescribed HIV medications is on the Internet at: needymeds.com.
+A list of phone numbers for the most commonly prescribed HIV medications is on the Internet at: www.needymeds.org.

 In almost every large community in the United States, there are additional resources available to you, including free or sliding-scale clinics, organizations that offer free or sliding-scale complimentary treatments like acupuncture, yoga, massage, and more.
 Your local ASO is usually your best source of information on local and community-based resources like these.